AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ---
 ### **Collections pages**
-*All collections pages have identical functionality so all the below test apply to each colelciton page:*
+*All collections pages have identical functionality so all the below test apply to each collection page:*

 | Element                   | Action            | Expected Result                   | Pass/Fail  |
 |:-------------             |:-------------     |:-----                             |:-----|